NIBB-Neurophysiology-Lab/Predictive_Coding_Deep_Neural_Networks/README.rst

 ================================
 This version has omitted Tensorboard function.

-When you want to use the function of Tensorboard, see https://doi.org/10.6084/m9.figshare.7801154
+When you want the function of Tensorboard, use https://doi.org/10.6084/m9.figshare.7801154